 That’s presuming domestic Turkish politics don’t push Erdoğan into a harder line against Assad: anti-Russian, anti-Assadist protests are now a regular feature of the Turkish street.
 The budding friendship between Moscow and Ankara, in other words, may not make it 2018.

-This article originally appeared at Geopolitics Made Super, December 21, 2016.
+This story originally appeared at Geopolitics Made Super, December 21, 2016.